-The worst possible thing you can do is pull in an extreme direction and the release your whammy bar.
-I have seen some world famous guitarists do this exact thing, and even though they have an endless supply of backup guitars, it still makes me cringe.
+The worst possible thing you can do is pull in an extreme direction and release your whammy bar.
+I have seen some world-famous guitarists do this exact thing, and even though they have an endless supply of backup guitars, it still makes me cringe.

 Not only will this possibly damage your bridge, throw your intonation out of whack and possibly snap your whammy bar in its post, but it will also possibly ruin your guitar.
 Unlike a rock star, you most likely don’t have an endless supply of backup guitars so treat yours with respect.

 A great way to bend notes with your whammy bar is to learn the palm grip technique.
 This is when you grip the tip of your whammy bar between the unused fingers of your picking hand (middle finger, ring finger, and pinky) and press the whammy bar into your palm.